 Council on Immigrant Integration

-The Council on Immigrant Integration is an integral part of the Immigrant Integration Initiative’s leadership strategy.
+The Council on Immigrant Integration is an integral part of CCF's immigrant integration leadership strategy.
 The primary responsibility of the Council is to function as a working group that will address public policy and strategy development to facilitate the integration of immigrants into the Los Angeles region and the local communities.

 The Council is a 35-member panel of Los Angeles leaders that includes representatives from across the entire spectrum– from business, labor, education, law enforcement, and planners, to government agencies, and community-based organizations.
 Convened by CCF, this group hopes to support local and regional leadership in effectively integrating immigrants and making Los Angeles stronger in the short- as well as the long-term.